Sino-Indian War: Lull in the fighting

 Nehru's 27 October reply expressed interest in the restoration of peace and friendly relations and suggested a return to the "boundary prior to 8 September 1962".
 He was categorically concerned about a mutual 20 km withdrawal after "40 or 60 kilometres (25 or 40 miles) of blatant military aggression".
 He wanted the creation of a larger immediate buffer zone and thus resist the possibility of a repeat offensive.
 Zhou's 4 November reply repeated his 1959 offer to return to the McMahon Line in NEFA and the Chinese traditionally claimed MacDonald Line in Aksai Chin.

 Facing Chinese forces maintaining themselves on Indian soil and trying to avoid political pressure, the Indian parliament announced a national emergency and passed a resolution which stated their intent to "drive out the aggressors from the sacred soil of India".
 The United States and the United Kingdom supported India's response.
 The Soviet Union was preoccupied with the Cuban Missile Crisis and did not offer the support it had provided in previous years.
 With the backing of other great powers, a 14 November letter by Nehru to Zhou once again rejected his proposal.

 Neither side declared war, used their air force, or fully broke off diplomatic relations, but the conflict is commonly referred to as a war.
+However, India issued a proclamation of emergency which, constitutionally, is the Indian mechanism of declaring war.
 This war coincided with the Cuban Missile Crisis and was viewed by the western nations at the time as another act of aggression by the Communist bloc.
 According to Calvin, the Chinese side evidently wanted a diplomatic resolution and discontinuation of the conflict.